moondance-labs/tanssi-docs/builders/tooling/oracles/phala.md

 ![Access aggregator contract](/images/builders/tooling/oracles/phala/phala-5.webp)

 Expand the `AggregatorV3Interface` contract to reveal the available functions and click `latestRoundData` to see the most recent price data for the asset pair.
 You should see `0` values for all.
-This is because our aggregator contract has been deployed, but it hasn't yet fetched price data.
-We can fix this with a quick price feed update.
+This is because your aggregator contract has been deployed, but it hasn't yet fetched price data.
+You can fix this with a quick price feed update.

 ![Get output of deployed aggregator contract](/images/builders/tooling/oracles/phala/phala-6.webp)

 ### Trigger Price Feed Update {: #Trigger Price Feed Update }

-In a prior section, we cleared out the array of aggregator contracts, but since we've now deployed an aggregator contract, we should specify it in the `feeder.ts` file so that we can manually trigger a refresh of the price data.
+In a prior section, you cleared out the array of aggregator contracts, but since you've now deployed an aggregator contract, you should specify it in the `feeder.ts` file so that you can manually trigger a refresh of the price data.
 Edit the `aggregatorContracts` array as follows:

 ```typescript
 const aggregatorContracts = {